 • Wild Cards

 Up to twelve Wild Cards for each division (Boys’ 18s & 16s) may be granted for The Nationals.
-Contact your Sectional Endorser for an application - the tournament does not have applications.
+The tournament does not have applications - players are to complete the online application.
 The USTA Regulations have changed with respect to Wild Cards.
 Applications are no longer due on the entry deadline.
 They are now due to the Director of Junior Competition no later than five days after the entry deadline.
 This will allow a player to wait to learn if he has been accepted into the tournament before he submits his Wild Card application.
 Applications, however, may still be submitted on or before the entry deadline.

 the application deadline, the Wild Card Committee will meet to select